 Audiences’ attention spans are getting shorter by the day, so try only to include what’s essential to the piece, removing anything that isn’t adding value to your audience.
 Be concise, specific, and try to keep them as short as possible.

 Education animations are strictly functional and informative, so you need to craft a simple, easy-to-follow, and engaging script.
 To achieve that, keep instructions and definitions short and to the point.
 Following a logical order and flowing smoothly from one to the next.

 Also, try to avoid getting overly technical or detailed whenever possible.
-Break down the information and focus on finding your relevant points, those that are essential to understand the subject you want to explain.
+Break down the information and focus on finding your relevant points, those that are essential to understanding the subject you want to explain.

-Lastly, write your script in a conversational tone, using terms and jargon that are familiar with your target audience.
+Lastly, write your script in a conversational tone, using terms and jargon that are familiar to your target audience.
 Doubly so if you are tackling complex ideas or technical know-how.
 The last thing you want is to confuse or bore people!